clings to the icy southern wave rocks

 Main Threats

 None significant.
-This species is common on exposed rocky shores in southern New Zealand.
+This species is common on exposed rocky shores.
 Localised threats include coastal development, pollution, and climate change affecting water temperature.
-Classified as Not Threatened.

 Population

 Not Threatened.
 Southern bull kelp is abundant along the southern coastlines of the South Island, Stewart Island, and the subantarctic islands.
-It is a foundational species of the exposed rocky shore, often forming dense beds in the most wave-battered locations.
+It forms dense beds in wave-battered locations.

 Conservation Status